tokamachina/conditional-visibility-new/README.md

 | <img src="https://raw.githubusercontent.com/p4535992/conditional-visibility-new/main/src/icons/invisible.svg" alt="" style="height: 50px; width:50px; background: #454545;"/> | Invisible | modules/conditional-visibility-new/icons/unknown.svg |
 | <img src="https://raw.githubusercontent.com/p4535992/conditional-visibility-new/main/src/icons/obscured.svg" alt="" style="height: 50px; width:50px; background: #454545;"/> | Obscured | modules/conditional-visibility-new/icons/foggy.svg |
 | <img src="https://raw.githubusercontent.com/p4535992/conditional-visibility-new/main/src/icons/indarkness.svg" alt="" style="height: 50px; width:50px; background: #454545;"/> | In Darkness | modules/conditional-visibility-new/icons/moon.svg |

+### Apply sense and condition from Token Config

+Every sense and condtion can be setted on the token config vision tab, remember the `0` value is the deactivate/default/nullable value, the `-1` is the infinite (the avoid any check because i won anyway) value.
+Depends on the value you set the module will automatically create, updated and remove the active effect on the current token, you can anyway go to edit the active effect manually and change the value and these settings are updated either way.

+**NOTE:** Limitation do not use multiple active effects with the same key on the change values `ATCV.<sense or condtion id>`, checkout the [Active effect paragraph on the tutorial](./wiki/tutorial.md)

+### [Not reccomended we manage everything with Active effects] Auto-applied from Stealth Rolls and auto appplied hidden

+Conditional Visibility contains an setting to auto-apply the hidden condition based on a stealth roll.
+The reuslt can be differnete depends on the current game system ,contributions for other systems are welcomed.

+When this setting is true, then rolling stealth form the HUD config of that token's character sheet will apply the hidden condition based on the value of that roll.

+### [On developing or maybe never...]
+Integration with [Combat utility belt](https://github.com/death-save/combat-utility-belt)

+## Api

+The API documentation is reachable here [API](./wiki/api.md)

 ## [Changelog](./CHANGELOG.md)